jweiland-net/rlmp_tmplselector/Documentation/Contribute/Index.rst

 Contribute
 ==========

-Contribution to maps2 is very welcome.
+Contribution to rlmp_tmplselector is very welcome.

 If you wish to contribute, please follow these conventions: